Accounts Receivable vs. Accounts Payable

 Why Are Accounts Payable and Accounts Receivable Important?

-Accounts payable allow you to track bills and measure the cost-effectiveness of your business.
+Accounts Payable Allows you to track bills and measure the cost-effectiveness of your business.
 They also help you pay your invoices on time, prevent late payment fees, and avoid tying up working capital in your balance sheet.
 Working capital represents the operating liquidity of your business, calculated as current assets minus current liabilities.

 To free up more working capital, check your suppliers’ payment terms.
 You can sometimes negotiate a discount for early payment on purchases.

-Accounts receivable promote healthy cash flow management.
+Accounts Receivable Promotes healthy cash flow management.
 This liability account tracks outstanding customer invoices, showing your credit sales and who to contact for payment.
 It also allows you to write off bad debts should a customer fail to pay and highlights the profitability of your business.

 To calculate profitability, take the total of your accounts receivable and assets.
 Then, subtract the sum of your accounts payable.
 A positive number indicates that your business is profitable.
 A negative number is a warning to limit expenses and revisit your company’s balance sheet.